 Drawbacks of Anthem Blue Cross Blue Shield Medicare Supplements

 - Localized: Like many insurance companies, Anthem supplemental insurance is currently not offered in every state.
 This can be a challenge to some consumers, especially if you have moved to a state that does not offer Anthem.
 This is normal and does not reflect on Anthem.
 They continue to expand their product offerings in various states.
 If you have had Anthem in the past and currently live somewhere they are not offered, Medicare Nationwide agents can shop you with carriers available to you and provide multiple offerings on similar packages and pricing.

 - Price comparisons: Some customers have complained about navigating Anthem’s site when they try to compare plans and pricing in their states.
 This is a common concern we hear from multiple companies.
 Because of this issue, we’ve created a tool that allows you to compare pricing and companies.
 Medicare Nationwide understands the problem, and also provides live agents to help you sift through all your options when choosing a Medicare Supplement or Medicare Advantage.

 Anthem Builds Reputation for Care and Concern

-Anthem has grown into one of the largest healthcare providers for seniors by building a reputation for care and concern for their customer.
+Anthem has grown into one of the largest healthcare providers for seniors by building a reputation for care and concern for their customers.
 We recommend Anthem as one of your options as you are searching for a Medicare Supplement provider.
 If you want to compare other companies in your area, we can provide a list of other recommended carriers as well.
 Anthem has done a great job for its customers, but you are not stuck with one option, and our experienced agents can provide you with a full list of options.

 Prefer to chat by phone?
 Give us a call at 1-888-559-0103.